The Shugakuin Imperial Villa

 - Jugetsukan

-- Jugetsukan was the place where the retired Emperor Gomizuno-o reposed himself before climbing to the upper villas.
-The present structure was rebuilt in 1824.
+- The Jugetsukan was the place where the Emperor Emeritus Gomizuno-o reposed himself before climbing to the upper villas.
+The present building was rebuilt in 1824.

 |